meganz/mpenc_doc/source/topics.rst

 - Two members start different operations concurrently (as mentioned above);
 - Two members try to complete an operation concurrently, in different ways;
-  e.g. "send the final packet" vs "send a request to abort";
+  e.g. "send the final packet" vs. "send a request to abort";
 - A user enters the channel during an operation;
 - A user leaves the channel during an operation;
 - A member starts an operation and sends the first packet to the other channel